-17. Last, Respondent has the temerity to invoke its Amendment No. 22 to its tariff in its answer to count 4, which it implemented unilaterally on January 5, 2001.
-Through that amendment (which the Commission rejected in a February 14, 2001, order) CalPX lowered the credit rating that its tariff required of SCE and PG&E in order to retain an unsecured line of credit.
+17. Through that amendment (which the Commission rejected in a February 14, 2001, order) CalPX lowered the credit rating that its tariff required of SCE and PG&E in order to retain an unsecured line of credit.
 This unlawful action, in violation of the Respondent's accepted tariff, made it so that the defaulting utility buyers' had no line of credit or collateral to draw upon to mitigate the need to resort to chargeback.
-Had Respondent not unlawfully implemented this tariff change without Commission approval CalPX purchases on which SCE and PG&E have defaulted would have been averted because the utility buyers would either have taken steps to restore their creditworthiness or been forced to cease CalPX purchases for which they lacked the ability to pay.
+Had Respondent not unlawfully implemented this tariff change without Commission approval, subsequent CalPX purchases on which SCE and PG&E have defaulted would have been averted because the utility buyers would either have taken steps to restore their creditworthiness or been forced to cease CalPX purchases for which they lacked the ability to pay.
+Again, this action hardly justifies Respondent’s conduct or the imposition of chargebacks.

 III.